achkatam/BatteryNotifier/README.md

  - In case you do not unplug sends notification over 95%

 - In case the battery level reaches 30% and 20% lets you know it's time for charging.

+### Downloading and installation

+#### Simply download the ZIP file and extract it.
+Find the .exe file in bin folder and run it.